Request History

 Restoring a Request

-- Click on the history entry
+- Click on any history entry

-- The request panel updates with that request's details
+- The request panel updates with that request's details (URL, method, headers, body)

-- Modify if needed, then send
+- Modify if needed, then click Send to rerun

 History Persistence